Fair Division of Mixed Divisible and Indivisible Goods: EFM: Existence

-Intuitively, agents in the addable set $S$ can be allocated some cake without creating new envy, since each agent in $N \setminus S$ strictly values her own bundle more than the bundles of agents in $S$.
+Intuitively, agents in the addable set $S$ can be allocated some cake without creating new envy, since each agent in $N \setminus S$ values her own bundle strictly more than the bundles of agents in $S$.
+Our next result characterizes the relation between the addable set and the envy cycle.